The final 2 blogs in this series feature posts from many writers, including non-healthcare professionals.

 Dr. Pho Kevin received his medical degree at Boston University School of Medicine and practices internal medicine in Nashua, NH.
 Besides writing for the blog, he conceives and executes digital strategy and directs technology infrastructure, and contributes to many other major publications including USA Today.

-There are also plenty of educational posts like this one explaining the right way to boost your child’s immune system.
+- There are also patient educational posts like this one explaining the right way to boost your child’s immune system.